-Inpatient admissions may be reported by fax, 24 hours a day, seven days a week.
-A Health Net representative verifies eligibility, obtains information regarding the admission, and, if applicable, provides a tracking number for the claim.
+Notification of after-hours admissions may be made by phone (the information is recorded by voicemail), fax, or web.
+On the next business day, a Health Net representative verifies eligibility, obtains information regarding the admission and, if applicable, provides a tracking number for the case.